Can Mamba Learn How to Learn? A Comparative Study on In-Context Learning Tasks: Experimental Setup

 We test the model's ability to do multi-query associative recall (MQAR) \citep{Arora2023Zoology}.
 While MQAR is not an ICL task, model's ability to do associative recall (AR) is highly related to model's ability to learn in-context \citep{Olsson2022incontext}.
-To better measure the model's ability to retrieve information from context, we consider a variant of MQAR such that keys and values are vector-valued so each vector can be seen as a ``unique token'' and the retrieval accuracy can be measured by the mean squared error between retrieved vectors and target vectors.
-Specifically, in this task, the model is given a sequence of key-value pairs of vectors $\{\bvec{k}_1, \bvec{v}_1, ..., \bvec{k}_n, \bvec{v}_n\}$, where $\bvec{k}_i, \bvec{v}_i\in\mathcal{S}^{d-1}$ are sampled uniformly from the unit $d$-sphere.
+To better measure the model's ability to retrieve information from context, we consider a variant of MQAR.
+The keys and the values are vectors, which can be interpreted as unique token embeddings.
+Specifically, the model is given a sequence of key-value pairs of vectors $\{\bvec{k}_1, \bvec{v}_1, ..., \bvec{k}_n, \bvec{v}_n\}$, where $\bvec{k}_i, \bvec{v}_i\in\mathcal{S}^{d-1}$ are sampled uniformly from the unit $d$-sphere.
 The query consists of sequence of vectors $\{\bvec{q}_1,...,\bvec{q}_m\}$.
 For each query $\bvec{q}_j$, there exists some $1\leq l\leq n$ such that $\bvec{q}_j = \bvec{k}_l$.
 The model must learn to output $\bvec{v}_l$ associated with the query $\bvec{q}_j$ for each of the queries, producing $m$ outputs total.
-We train a model using the squared error error.
+We train models with mean squared error loss.